 - Typical flight time before recharge – around 20 minutes

-- Crew – minimum of two.
+- Crew – usually minimum of two.
 One pilot in command, and one observer/camera operator.
-Other missions may require more crew; spotters, engineers, aides etc.
+Other missions may require more crew; spotters, engineers, aides and so on.

 - Camera – varies on mission and can include high-definition, 4K video imaging and high-resolution stills camera systems

 - Built-in Geospatial Environment Online (GEO) fencing – provides our pilots with up-to-date guidance on locations where flight is restricted by regulation or raised safety concerns.
 This includes restricted areas such as prisons, power plants and sensitive locations.
 The drone will not be able to fly into these areas, as if there is an invisible barrier or ‘forcefield’ in place

 - Built-in Return to Home (RTH) protocol – when activated, the drone automatically and safely returns to its launch site.
 RTH can be triggered if the transmitter signal becomes interrupted, it loses signal or when it’s running low on battery